hackoregon/postgis-geocoder-test/Docker/README.md

 postgis-geocoder_1  | 2018-01-20 11:10:01.118 UTC [1] LOG:  database system is ready to accept connections
 ```

 When those messages appear, type `CTRL-C` to stop the service.
+Then type `docker-compose -f postgis-geocoder.yml down` to remove the service.

 At this point you have

-1. `/data/gisdata/geocoder.pgdump` - the geocoder database,
+1. `/data/gisdata/geocoder.pgdump` - the geocoder database suitable for `pg_restore`,
 2. Downloaded shapefiles in `/data/gisdata/www2.census.gov/`,
 3. A PostgreSQL / PostGIS database in `/data/pgdata`,
 4. Two Docker images: `docker.io/znmeb/postgis` and `docker.io/znmeb/postgis-geocoder`.
-The first one is a vanila PostGIS image.
+The first one is a vanilla PostGIS image.
 It's built by installing the `PostGIS` and `pgRouting` packages in the official Docker PostgreSQL image from <https://hub.docker.com/r/_/postgres/>.
 Unless you're going to rebuild the database you should use this one.

     The second is the image the scripts used to download the shapefiles and populate the database.
 Thus it has copies of all the scripts.
 Both are about 467 MB.